Category:

 Frederick M. Brown/Getty Images

 With ABC's "Good Morning America" beating "Today" in ratings and rapidly increasing its lead, NBC News made the decision to make Gumbel the principal anchor of "Today" in September 1982 with Pauley as his co-anchor.
 Wallace went on to become the chief White House correspondent, covering President Ronald Reagan.
-Gumbel and Pauley struggled to find a rhythm for the first two years together as "Today" anchors, but the "Today Show" became the most popular morning newscast.
-Pauley departed "Today" in December 1989 and Gumbel was joined by Deborah Norville in a short-lived pairing that lasted just a year.
-She was replaced by Katie Couric in April 1991 and the Gumbel-Couric team helped refocus the show as the morning news program on public affairs during the 1992 presidential campaign.
+Gumbel and Pauley struggled to find a rhythm for the first two years together as "Today" anchors, but the show became the most popular morning newscast.
+Pauley departed "Today" in December 1989, and Gumbel was joined by Deborah Norville in a short-lived pairing that lasted just a year.
+She was replaced by Katie Couric in April 1991, and the Gumbel-Couric team helped refocus the show as the morning news program on public affairs during the 1992 presidential campaign.
 By December 1995, the program had returned to first place in the ratings.
 Gumbel's work on "Today" earned him several Emmys and a large following of fans.
 He is the third longest-serving co-host after Matt Lauer and Katie Couric.
-Gumbel stepped down from the show on January 3, 1997, after a run of 15 years.
+Bryant stepped down from the show on January 3, 1997, after a run of 15 years.

 After his run on "Today," Gumbel moved on to CBS to host "Public Eye with Briant Gumbel."
 Although it won a Peabody Award, it lasted just one season before being canceled.
-He became co-host of CBS's "The Early Show" in November 1999.
+Bryant became co-host of CBS's "The Early Show" in November 1999.
 He was hosting "The Early Show" on the morning of September 11, 2001.
 He was the first to announce the September 11 attacks to CBS viewers.
 He left the "Early Show" and CBS on May 17, 2002.
-Since 1995, he has hosted HBO's acclaimed investigative series "Real Sports with Bryant Gumbel."
+From 1995 to 2023, he hosted "Real Sports with Bryant Gumbel" on HBO.
 It won a Peabody Award in 2012.
-The Los Angeles Times called "Real Sports with Bryant Gumbel" the "flat out TV's best sports program."
+The "Los Angeles Times" called "Real Sports with Bryant Gumbel" the "flat out TV's best sports program."

 Outside of journalism, Gumbel has made appearances in shows and movies such as "The Weather Man" and "Seinfeld."